ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 ## Other Transaction V5 Changes
 [other-transaction-v5-changes]: #other-transaction-v5-changes

+V5 transactions split `Spend`s, `Output`s, and `AuthorizedAction`s into multiple arrays,
+with a single `compactsize` count before the first array.
+We add new `zcash_deserialize_external_count` and `zcash_serialize_external_count` utility functions, which make it easier to serialize and deserialize these arrays correctly.

 The order of some of the fields changed from V4 to V5.
 For example the `lock_time` and `expiry_height` were moved above the transparent inputs and outputs.